sumeetchhetri/ffead-cpp/README.md

 # The ffead-cpp Framework

+**According to the latest tfb results, ffead-cpp [embedded-engine] is currently the 4th fastest web/http/sql framework in the world** [Latest Techempower benchmarks](https://tfb-status.techempower.com)

 ffead-cpp is a web-framework, application framework, utilities all bundled into one.
 It also provides an embedded HTTP/Web-Socket compliant high-performance server core.
 It is a collection of modules all geared towards performing individual roles which together form the cohesive back-bone of ffead-cpp.